jac-uk/digital-platform/README.md

 This repository contains backend components and configuration of the [JAC digital platform](https://github.com/jac-uk/documentation/blob/master/docs/index.md).

-We have kept folder and file names closely aligned to the corresponding Firebase and Google Cloud services.
+We have kept folder and file names closely aligned to the corresponding Firebase and Google Cloud services..

 ## Database